lolergb/owlbear-notion-embed/docs/store.md

 ## Start Here (built-in onboarding)

-DM Panel includes a small “Start Here” structure in every room so you can learn by using it:
+GM Vault includes a small "Start Here" structure in every room so you can learn by using it:

 - **⭐ Quick Start** (what buttons do)
 - **Handout — Mysterious Map** (try full screen + show to players)